wentingsu/Su_Wenting_spring2017/Final/readme.md

 ####  Analysis 2 Summarize:

-1. From Plot 2-1 we can find out some of the Regins like **Middle East and Northern Africa**, the range of the scores are high.
+1. From Plot 2-1 we can find out some of the Regions like **Middle East and Northern Africa**, the range of the scores are high.

 2. Although from plot 2-1 and 2-2 we can find out that in year 2015, the highest mean score is in **Australia and New Zealand**  and the lowest mean score is in **Sub-Saharan Africa**.
 However, there only two country in the highest Region.